Materials-Consortia/optimade-python-tools/README.md

 ## Links

-- [OPTiMaDe Specification](https://github.com/Materials-Consortia/OPTiMaDe/blob/develop/optimade.rst), the human-readable specification that this library is based on.
+- [OPTIMADE Specification](https://github.com/Materials-Consortia/OPTIMADE/blob/develop/optimade.rst), the human-readable specification that this library is based on.
 - [optimade-validator-action](https://github.com/Materials-Consortia/optimade-validator-action), a GitHub action that can be used to validate implementations from a URL (using the validator from this repo).
-- [OpenAPI](https://github.com/OAI/OpenAPI-Specification), the machine-readable format used to specify the OPTiMaDe API in [`openapi.json`](openapi.json).
+- [OpenAPI](https://github.com/OAI/OpenAPI-Specification), the machine-readable format used to specify the OPTIMADE API in [`openapi.json`](openapi.json).
 - [Interactive documentation](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/Materials-Consortia/optimade-python-tools/master/openapi.json) generated from [`openapi.json`](openapi.json) (see also [interactive JSON editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/Materials-Consortia/optimade-python-tools/master/openapi.json)).
 - [pydantic](https://pydantic-docs.helpmanual.io/), the library used for generating the OpenAPI schema from [Python models](optimade/models).
 - [FastAPI](https://fastapi.tiangolo.com/), the framework used for generating the reference implementation from the [`openapi.json`](openapi.json) specification.
-- [lark](https://github.com/lark-parser/lark), the library used to parse the filter language in OPTiMaDe queries.
+- [lark](https://github.com/lark-parser/lark), the library used to parse the filter language in OPTIMADE queries.